cfitz/GCA-iOS/BC17.data/information.md

 BCOS activities are aimed at facilitating scientific encounter, supporting young researchers and public outreach.
 The SMARTSTART Joint Training Program in Computational Neuroscience, which is coordinated by BCOS, prepares young researchers for a career in computational neuroscience.
 Information on all services can be gained during poster sessions.

 ## German Neuroinformatics Node (G-Node)
-During the conference, the G-Node will present their new data management service GIN.
+During the conference, the G-Node presents their new data management service GIN.
 GIN is a free service for managing, sharing, and publishing research data.
 It features versioned storage, multi-user access for collaboration, and publishing of data using persistent identifiers (DOI).
 The G-Node invites all conference participants to try out the new service: bring your data, discuss your data management needs, hear about upcoming features.
 Demos will be given during poster sessions and coffee breaks.
 Walk-ins are welcome any time during the conference.

 ## Bernstein Facility for Simulation and Database Technology (SimLab Neuroscience)
 High Performance Computing (HPC) can help your neuroscience projects.
 SimLab Neuroscience, at the Juelich Supercomputing Centre, provides advanced support in the fields of data analysis, modeling, simulation, HPC methods and visualization.
 It also offers tutorials, workshops, and courses to help you make the transition to HPC.